 Food: We feel strongly about food and its impact on children.
-Our nutritional philosophy is largely based upon the work of Dr. Weston A. Price.
-We believe in an omnivorous, nutrient-dense diet rich with pastured animal foods, properly prepared grains, legumes and nuts, and unrefined saturated and monounsaturated fats and plenty of seasonal, local, organic produce.
+We believe in an omnivorous, nutrient-dense diet rich with pastured meats and organic dairy products, whole grains, legumes and nuts, and unrefined saturated and monounsaturated fats and plenty of seasonal, local, organic produce.
+Our meals are minimally processed and free of added sugars.
 Most meals should have something for everyone, but parents are responsible for reviewing the menu and supplementing for children with dietary restrictions.
-We are a gluten-free, sugar-free school as many of our families do not eat those at home.

 Eastern Ridge provides lunch and afternoon snacks.
 Families are asked to provide a morning snack of organic vegetables on a rotating schedule.

-Is your family willing to follow our sugar- and gluten-free food policy at school events and participate in morning snacks (bringing organic vegetables) on a rotating schedule?
+Is your family willing to follow our sugar-free, healthy food policy at school events and participate in morning snacks (bringing organic vegetables) on a rotating schedule?